-Chanting & Chocolate Ottawa musicians at Temple Israel July 31, 2017.
+Chanting & Chocolate Ottawa musicians November 25, 2018.
 Photo by Sylvia Klein

 Join us for uplifting, sacred chanting that helps clear your mind and open your heart.
 No prior knowledge of singing, chanting or Hebrew language is required.
 Lyric sheets are provided.

 We are dedicated to offering sacred Hebrew chanting as a form of meditation and ecstatic prayer on the path of the heart.
 We share our music in the service of inspiration, devotion and community building.
 Drawing on the power of repeating ancient sacred phrases with beautiful melodies and deep intention, we create an experiential connection to the One.